harlinacero/ManyDbContext/README.md

 # ManyDbContext
 The same project with different db context and db connection - Factory Pattern

-This project implements a dnContext of .net framewort, with facility of update db provider easily.
+This project implements a dbContext of .net framewort, with facility of update db provider easily.
-Use this example to know how implements different db provider
+Use this example to know how implements different db provider.